niallconaghan/ngx-layout/README.md

 </ngx-layout>
 ```

-You omit the header or sidemenu to achieve a header/content or sidemenu/content only layout.
+You can omit the header or sidemenu to achieve a header/content or sidemenu/content only layout.

 ## Configuration